sonix-network/sonix-network/content/faq.md

 Not yet, we're rolling out a new RS architecture that requires some more testing before it's ready

+#### What best practices do you recommend?

+We recommend:

+  - Ensure you are compliant with our [rules](/rules/)
+  - Setting the BGP timers to 3 second Keepalive and 9 second Hold.
+This helps in the event of a forwarding failure.

 #### What MTU is used?

 MTU 9000